gwc-summer-newark-nj/alexa_skill/ex/model.md

 9. Click `Save Model` at the top of the page.
 If there are any errors, try to figure out the problem or ask a volunteer to help you out.
 10. Once your have saved successfully, then click `Build Model`.
 This will take a couple of minutes to complete.
-11. Click on `Endpoint` from the left-hand side menu.
+11. **IMPORTANT** Click on `Endpoint` from the left-hand side menu.
 This is where we will specify what Lambda function to call when a user interacts with our Alexa Skill.
 For now, just click `Copy to Clipboard` next to your `Your Skill ID`.